Kremlin warns Biden sending rockets to Ukraine 'adding fuel to the fire' - WFIN Local News

 Asked if he planned “to send long-range rocket systems to Ukraine,” Biden only responded, “We’re not going to send to Ukraine rocket systems that can strike into Russia.”

 White House officials clarified they were still considering sending longer-range systems to Russia.
-Ultimately, the U.S. stopped short of sharing systems with an even longer range than HIMARS.
+Ultimately, the U.S. stopped short of sharing the longest-range ammunition that could be fired by the HIMARS.

+As part of the $700 million package, the U.S. will be sending four HIMARS to Ukraine along with precision ammunition.
+The systems had been pre-placed inside Europe in anticipation of Biden granting Ukraine’s request for the systems so as to speed up the transfer, according to Kahl.

+The Defense Department also created an accelerated three-week training program to teach Ukrainians how to employ and maintain the systems outside of Ukraine.
+By comparison, U.S. service members normally go through closer to six months of training on HIMARS.

 In his Tuesday New York Times essay, the president stressed the action was not intended to start a broader conflict, and said the U.S. was “not encouraging or enabling Ukraine to strike beyond its borders” – nor did it “want to prolong the war just to inflict pain on Russia.”